-3 Mead and listen to the text.
+Read and listen to the text.
 If you want to be a successful business person in the future, what skills and qualities should you have?

-Have you got something special?
+A Have you got something special?
 Your business idea doesn't have to be original, but it has to be different from everything else.
 Make sure you offer something new.

-5 B

-Is your idea going to be popular with enough people?
+5 B Is your idea going to be popular with enough people?
 Will people feel that they need to get the product?
-Some market research will help you find out.

-If your product or service costs too much, your customers won't buy it.
-Talk to your future customers to find out whether your price is affordable.

-Who are your typical customers?
+Some market research will help Who are your typical customers?
 What will they value in your product or service?
 Find out as much as you can about your future customers.

-F

-- 20 How much will it cost to produce your idea?
-When you work out your costs, don't forget about factory costs, salaries, office equipment, etc. - Even the best business ideas won't work if you 25 don't have the skills and the ambition.
+E you find out.
+10 C If your product or service costs too much, your customers won't buy it.
+Talk to your future customers to find out whether your price is affordable.
+Even the best business ideas won't work if you 25 don't have the skills and the ambition.
 You will only succeed if you want to!

-G

-Can you build on your idea in the future by adding new products or services, entering new areas, or 30 improving the original design?
+G Can you build on your idea in the future by adding new products or services, entering new areas, or improving the original design?